 Fortunately, the long-term benefits of migrating your system outweigh any cost you may have upfront.

 The return on investment from a core business system migration has been shown to pay itself off quickly after adoption.
-For instance, organizations that migrated to Atlassian’s cloud technology reported an ROI of 155% over three years, and the initial payback period was reported as only six months.
+For instance, organizations that migrated to Atlassian’s cloud technology reported an ROI of 155% over three years, with an initial payback period of only six months.

-Furthermore, with detailed planning, you can prevent any business disruption or data loss during migration.
+Furthermore, with detailed planning, you can prevent business disruptions and data loss during migration.

-To prevent business disruption, the new system should be rolled out slowly during non-peak hours to minimize disruption.
+To prevent business disruption, the new system should be rolled out gradually during non-peak hours to minimize the impact.
 Several layers of data backup and heightened security now exist to guarantee the safety of customer and company data.
-A data architect is crucial to execute your go-live and rollback scenarios smoothly.
+A data architect is crucial to executing your go-live and rollback scenarios smoothly.

 Application Modernization for Legacy Applications